 Naturally, there are situations where the points above cannot be applied.
 It can be important for the image to show exactly what something looks like, such as images connected to specific research projects.
 In those contexts, the photograph is taken in a more traditional style.

 We encourage you to upload your photographs in the Image and Media Bank, so that other people can access the material.
-Contact the Branding Office at Corporate Communications for help in doing this.
+Contact Corporate Communications, grafiskprofil [at] kommunikation [dot] lu [dot] se, for help in doing this.

 Strive for a documentary and natural feel in the images.
 Avoid images which seem arranged, remember to represent both younger and older people and use both colour and black and white images.
 Use images which reveal passion and commitment to one’s work.

 Strive to use images with a sunny haze and a warm tone.
 Photographing backlit people and environments can be one way of achieving this effect.
 If the subject is of a more factual nature, such as research equipment, you should strive instead to bring out a warm tone in the image.